ashokravuri/league-ranker/README.md

 # league-ranker
-This repository contains a command-line application for calculating and maintaining the ranking table for a sports league based on game results.
+The **league-ranker** is a command-line application that calculates and displays the ranking table for a sports league.
+It processes input results of games entered through the console and outputs the rankings in a specified format.

 ## Build and Run Instructions